Are you looking for test card numbers?

 The security seal is a red label with a bar code and a number, stuck across the lid of the box.

-2. If you have access to the Adyen Customer Area, log in and under Point of sale > Orders and returns find the order for your terminal.
+2. If you have access to the Adyen Customer Area, log in and under In-person payments > Orders and returns find the order for your terminal.
 Then:

 • Verify that the serial number (S/N) on the box is the same as in the Customer Area.